-As the Scheme holds no funds, Dalriada and its advisors have operated on an "at risk" basis in order to service the Scheme and have not been paid any fees.
+As the Scheme now holds limited funds, Dalriada and its advisors are operating on an "at risk" basis in order to service the Scheme.
 If and until Dalriada is able to make any recovery from the Scheme's investments, Dalriada and its advisors will remain at risk of not getting paid for the work carried out in relation to the Scheme.
-However, it is not anticipated at this time that there will be any recoveries made in the short-term to enable these outstanding costs to be met.
+It is not anticipated at this time that there will be any recoveries made in the short-term to enable Dalriada's outstanding costs to be met.